 I have been in the mortgage industry for 10 years in the US, and I lived in the northeast where a ton of modular construction was done, and is commonplace now, and many of the homes are treated as “stick-built” quality.

 I specialized in construction loans, and the banks I used for modular construction were more suited for this.
-They would not release the funds to the custiomer – ever – but they would to the builder, based on the lender sending someone to ensure that the construction was in process, and being completed as scheduled.
+They would not release the funds to the custiomer – ever – but they would to the builder, based on the lender sending someone to ensure that the construction was in process, and being completed as scheduled in SEO as well as.

 However, they would only release a maximum of 40% of the funds until the home was physically dropped on the slab, and put together, when they would pay the remaining amount to the builder upon it passing final inspection, and final sign off by the home buyer.